-ACTION STEP DESCRIPTION PERFORMANCE MEASURE TIMELINE LEADER NOTES 7.7a Develop an analytical approach (scorecard) that identifies the root cause of the common errors discovered and reasons for inaccurate citation reporting - Establish a baseline for UTC accuracy - Maintain training on how to complete the UTC - Review Clerk of Court (COC) case management software system - Disseminate conclusions by conducting COCs trainings to reduce error rates by 3 percent each year.
-Improve accuracy of citation reports from previous FY baseline data January 2018 (Complete) Annually Annually Annually FLHSMV FY21 Crash and UTC Data Improvement Project: Conducted 4 train-the-trainer workshops with over 335 participants (19 COCs & 59 LEAs).
+ACTION STEP DESCRIPTION PERFORMANCE MEASURE TIMELINE LEADER NOTES 7.7a Develop an analytical approach (scorecard) that identifies the root cause of the common errors discovered and reasons for inaccurate citation reporting. - Establish a baseline for UTC accuracy. - Maintain training on how to complete the UTC. - Review Clerk of Court (COC) case management software system - Disseminate conclusions by conducting COCs training to reduce error rates by 3 percent each year.
+Improve accuracy of citation reports from previous FY baseline data January 2018 (Complete) Annually Annually FLHSMV FY21 Crash and UTC Data Improvement Project: Conducted 4 train-the-trainer workshops with over 335 participants (19 COCs & 59 LEAs).
 The FLHSMV team surpassed the UTC 3% accuracy goal by +0.20% and also exceeded the UTC completeness goal by +0.16%.
-FY 21-22 Project: Develop a Performance Measure for Data Integration Project, Dispositions have been identified that are not posting to the driver history that were disposed more than 365+ days ago FY23 Crash and UTC Data Improvement Project: FLHSMV to identify and delete duplicate records as part of onboarding process for State2State (S2S) project and create performance metric for future monitoring; create performance metrics to evaluate effectiveness of real-time interfaces with driver and vehicle systems for crash and citation reporting;
+FY 21-22 Project: Develop a Performance Measure for Data Integration Project, Dispositions have been identified that are not posting to the driver history that were disposed more than 365+ days ago.

-Objective 8: Improve uniformity of traffic records systems by December 2021.
+Objective 8: Improve uniformity of traffic records systems by December 2026.